-The Gallery of Ancient Art has Poland's largest collection of ancient art.
-Egyptian art is represented by exhibits from Polish and French excavations at Edfu and Deir el Medina, notably steles from Edfu dating from the 2nd Interim Period, and Louvre deposits including the statue of Sahmet and Amon.
-Of note is also a collection of Mesopotamian seals as well as Eastern Europe's largest collection of Greek vases, including the famous vases that the Czartoryski family kept at their Goluchow residence, with the sixth-century vase with the oldest image of the poetess Sappho and an amphora decorated by the painter Euthymides.
+The Gallery of Ancient Art is the largest of its kind in Poland.
+Egyptian art is represented by exhibits from Polish and French excavations at Edfu and Deir el Medina, notably including steles from Edfu dating from the 2nd Interim Period and Louvre deposits that hold statues of Sahmet and Amon.
+The museum is also home to a collection of Mesopotamian seals as well as Eastern Europe's largest collection of Greek vases, including the famous vases that the Czartoryski family kept at their Goluchow residence: a sixth-century vase with the oldest image of the poetess Sappho, and an amphora decorated by the painter Euthymides.
 Ancient Greece and Rome are also represented by a set of Greek terra cottas and Cypriot vessels, while Ancient East features three extremely interesting Assyrian reliefs and Luristan bronze items.

-The Professor Kazimierz Michalowski Faras Gallery boasts a group of exhibits brought from Sudan by the Polish archeological mission which took part in UNESCO's international Nubian artifacts salvaging action in 1960-4.
-The Gallery's collection of the eighth to fourteenth century wall paintings from the Faras cathedral in Sudan is world-unique, the only other one kept at Khartoum.
-Dating from the eighth to the fourteenth century, these paintings represent divine personages and saints as well as Nubian clerical and secular dignitaries.
-On display are also the cathedral's architectural details, inscriptions, a group of clay vessels from Faras and Old Dongola as well as a collection of textiles and crosses from Ethiopia and the Carpathians.
+The Professor Kazimierz Michalowski Faras Gallery boasts a group of exhibits brought from Sudan by the Polish archeological mission, which took part in UNESCO's international Nubian artifacts salvaging action from 1960 to 1964.
+The gallery's collection of the eighth to fourteenth century wall paintings from the Faras cathedral in Sudan is world-unique, the only other one kept at Khartoum.
+These paintings represent divine personages and saints as well as Nubian clerical and secular dignitaries.
+Also on display are the cathedral's architectural details, inscriptions, a group of clay vessels from Faras and Old Dongola, and a collection of textiles and crosses from Ethiopia and the Carpathians.

-The Poland's Primate Cardinal Stefan Wyszynski Gallery of Medieval Art preserves Gothic exhibits from all historical regions of Poland.
-Of special note is the Zasniecie / St Mary's Assumption i koronacja Marii / St Mary's Coronation and polyptych from the Grudziadz castle chapel dating from ca. 1390; the PiÉta z Lubiaza / Lubiaz PiÉta (ca. 1370). the St Barbara polyptych from Wroclaw (ca. 1447); the sculpture of Piekna Madonna / Beautiful Madonna from Wroclaw (1410); the celebrated painting of PiÉta z Tubadzina / PiÉta from Tubadzin (1450); the Olatrz swietych dziewic z Nysy / Altar of Holy Virgins from Nysa (after 1510); and the Renaissance triptych of the Legenda swietego Stanislawa / Legend of St Stanislaw (1515).
+The Gallery of Medieval Art preserves Gothic exhibits from all historical regions of Poland.
+Of special note are: St Mary's Coronation and polyptych from the Grudziadz castle chapel dating from ca. 1390; the Lubiaz PiÉta (ca. 1370); the St Barbara polyptych from Wroclaw (ca. 1447); the sculpture of Beautiful Madonna from Wroclaw (1410); the celebrated painting of PiÉta from Tubadzin (1450); the Altar of Holy Virgins from Nysa (after 1510); and the Renaissance triptych of the Legend of St Stanislaw (1515).

 The Gallery of Foreign Painting, one of Poland's most numerous and coherent collections of European art, presents the main trends and stylistic schools.
-Its holdings of Italian and French painting from the fourteenth to the eighteenth century are particularly noted for Sandro Boticelli's Madonna z Dzieciatkiem, sw.
-Janem i aniolem / Madonna with Child, St John and Angel.
-Venetian painting includes such masterpieces as the Portret admirala / Portrait of an Admiral by Jacopo Tintoretto, Baroque mythological and biblical canvases, portraits, decorative still lifes and landscapes, including the Venice-specific cityscapes.
+Its holdings of Italian and French painting from the fourteenth to the eighteenth century are particularly noted for Sandro Boticelli's Madonna with Child, St John and Angel.
+Venetian painting includes such masterpieces as the Portrait of an Admiral by Jacopo Tintoretto, Baroque mythological and biblical canvases, portraits, decorative still lifes and landscapes, including the Venice-specific cityscapes.
 The eighteenth-century French paintings include works by Watteau.
-There are also Netherlandish and German paintings from the fifteenth and sixteenth centuries as well as Dutch and Flemish paintings from the seventeenth century, with a few works by Cranach, Pieter Aertsen's precious Czyny milosierdzia chrzescijanskiego / Deeds of Christian Charity, the portrait of M. Soolmans signed by Rembrandt, a group of paintings by Rembrandt's students, including the important Wskrzeszenie Lazarza / Raising of Lazarus by Fabricius, as well as the Madonna z Dzieciatkiem / Madonna with Child from the workshop of Rubens and the Swieta Rodzina ze sw.
-Janem, jego rodzicami i aniolami / Holy Family with St John, His Parents and Angels by Jacob Jordaens.
-The Gallery also boasts a variety of court, burghers' and group portraits, architectural canvases, still lifes, landscapes (notably by Salomon Ruysdael), and Jan Steen's genre paintings.
-The Gallery's holdings of nineteenth-century painting are particularly noted for the collection of works by Paul Serusier, purchased from the writer Gabriela Zapolska.
+There are also Dutch and German paintings from the fifteenth, sixteenth, and seventeenth centuries, with a few works by Cranach, Pieter Aertsen's precious Deeds of Christian Charity, the portrait of M. Soolmans signed by Rembrandt, a group of paintings by Rembrandt's students, including the important Raising of Lazarus by Fabricius as well as the Madonna with Child from the workshop of Rubens and the Holy Family with St John, His Parents and Angels by Jacob Jordaens.
+The gallery also boasts a variety of court, burghers' and group portraits, architectural canvases, still lifes, landscapes (notably by Salomon Ruysdael), and Jan Steen's genre paintings.
+The gallery's holdings of nineteenth-century painting are particularly noted for the collection of works by Paul Serusier, purchased from the writer Gabriela Zapolska.

-The Gallery of Polish Painting, particularly strong in the nineteenth-century art, presents stylistic changes that Polish painting underwent from the sixteenth century to World War I. There are anonymous paintings dating from the sixteenth to the first half of the eighteenth century, with formal portraits from the former familial galleries of ancestors, a group of Sarmatian coffin effigies and portraits of the Vasa court members.
-Battle scenes include the unique Bitwa pod Orsza / Battle of Orsza painting from the sixteenth century.
+The Gallery of Polish Painting, particularly strong in the nineteenth-century art, presents stylistic changes that Polish painting underwent from the sixteenth century to World War I. There are anonymous paintings dating from the sixteenth to the first half of the eighteenth century, with formal portraits from the former familial galleries of ancestors, a group of Sarmatian coffin effigies, and portraits of the Vasa court members.
+Battle scenes include the unique Battle of Orsza painting from the sixteenth century.
 The Age of Enlightenment is represented by works created under the patronage of King Stanislaw August and the aristocracy, such as the portraits of the King and eminent court personages by Baciarelli and Lampi, decorative paintings by Norblin, and cityscapes by Bernardo Belotto called Canaletto.
-Classicist paintings include a number of works by Antoni Brodowski, and there are a number of miniature paintings dating from the late eighteenth and early nineteenth centuries.
-Romantic paintings include portraits and battle scenes by Piotr Michalowski, works by January Suchodolski, historical and genre scenes by Artur Grottger, canvases by Jozef Simmler, with the famous Smierc Barbary Radziwillowny / Death of Barbara Radziwillowna, and portraits by Henryk Rodakowski.
+Classicist paintings include a number of works by Antoni Brodowski, with a number of miniature paintings dating from the late eighteenth and early nineteenth centuries.
+Romantic paintings include portraits and battle scenes by Piotr Michalowski, works by January Suchodolski, historical and genre scenes by Artur Grottger, canvases by Jozef Simmler, with the famous Death of Barbara Radziwillowna, and portraits by Henryk Rodakowski.
 Realistic painting is represented by cityscapes and interiors by Marcin Zaleski, genre scenes by Franciszek Kostrzewski, and works by Jozef Szermentowski, the latter rooted in the tradition of French painting.
-Historical paintings are particularly noted for the monumental canvases by Jan Matejko, with his Bitwa pod Grunwaldem / Battle of Grunwald, and for the works by Wojciech Gerson.
-The "Munich circle" is represented by works by Jozef Brandt, Maksymilian Gierymski, Adam Chmielowski, Julian Falat, Jozef Chelmonski and Aleksander Gierymski.
+Historical paintings are particularly noted for the monumental canvases by Jan Matejko, with his Battle of Grunwald, and for the works by Wojciech Gerson.
+The 'Munich Circle' is represented by works by Jozef Brandt, Maksymilian Gierymski, Adam Chmielowski, Julian Falat, Jozef Chelmonski and Aleksander Gierymski.
 There are impressionistic and symbolic paintings by Wladyslaw Podkowinski, Jozef Pankiewicz and Leon Wyczolkowski.
-The art of the Young Poland movement includes the Art Nouveau stained glass designs by Jozef Mehoffer, notably his Dziwny ogrod / Strange Garden, impressionistic and symbolic landscapes by Jan Stanislawski, paintings by Wladyslaw Slewinski, Poland's only representative of the French Pont-Aven school, and a collection of symbolic paintings by Jacek Malczewski.
+The art of the Young Poland movement includes the Art Nouveau stained glass designs by Jozef Mehoffer, notably his Strange Garden, impressionistic and symbolic landscapes by Jan Stanislawski, paintings by Wladyslaw Slewinski, Poland's only representative of the French Pont-Aven school, and a collection of symbolic paintings by Jacek Malczewski.
 The paintings of the late nineteenth and early twentieth centuries include works by Stanislaw Wyspianski, Olga Boznanska and Witold Wojtkiewicz, the outstanding artists who escape clear-cut definitions.

 Foreign prints and drawings are represented by a collection of drawings of the following provenances: German (A. Durer), Netherlandish (P. Brueghel the Elder), Flemish (P. P. Rubens), Dutch (Rembrandt), French (F. Boucher, P. Cezanne, H. Matisse), Italian (Piranesi), and Spanish (Goya).
 There are also works by modern artists, notably A. Archipenko, M. Chagall, P. Klee, F. Leger, J. Miro, A. Modigliani and P. Picasso.